dianfajar/danaoira.github.io/_posts/2017-02-15-facebook-hq-tour-women-in-tech-acm-general-meeting.md

 The best part of the night was being able to network with the guests at the event.
 Realtor.com/MOVE, Inc. provided ACM with the venue and were incredible to work with.
 I hope we can work with them again in the future because their venue, location, professionalism and camaraderie made the event very memorable.
 I had the opportunity to chat with their recruiters and head of their Data Science team and was very inspired with the work they were doing.

 Lastly, I had good talks with my colleagues in the ACM Council.
 They mentioned that I may be a good fit for their Chair position of ACM Women (ACM-W), the subsidiary of ACM that outreaches to women in tech.
-That was exciting news to hear as I would be more than happy to give back to the community, especially by empowering women in tech.
+That was exciting news to hear as I would be more than happy to give back to the community, especially through empowering women in tech.